joyent/restdown/README.md

 API docs.

 - The first `h1` is the API title, and its body is a preface to the API.
+  This first section is exluded from the table of contents (TOC).

 - Subsequent `h1`'s are API section titles.
 (If your whole API is one logical grouping then you might need that second `h1` anyway.
 Please [log an